TLHM/SparseMatrixViewer/README.md

 This project is meant to be run in the Unity Editor, though a compiled version may be created in the future.

-Currently, the only supported file type is .mtx Matrices are also assumed to be symmetrical and to not contain duplicate edges.
+Currently, the only supported file type is .mtx, and matrices are assumed to be symmetrical and without duplicate edges.

 # Usage